jamalendanisa/emails-list/report.md

 It tooks quite some time to find what's best for showing the email's body.
 I switch the plugin 3 times and finally got what i've been looking for and it meets with the task's requirements too.
 Change the design a little and after all of it works and looks similar with the design.
 I move to make the mobile version.

 I created the mobile version and I added lazy load but not with serverside processing yet.
+(Update 2019/12/02: I apologize i need to hold the lazy load for the future update because when the data have been sorted, the list content won't show up until the user scroll the screen.)
 I just show the outlook just so it looks like the data will load partially when the user scroll the screen.
-And once it finished, i create a little test for the components using Jest with Enzyme.
+And once it finished, i create a small coverage test for the components using Jest with Enzyme.
 I'm sorry if it is not fully covered since i want to post this as soon as possible.

 Thank you very much for the opportunity.
 I really hope i could be a succesful candidate and be a part of your team. どうぞよろしくお願いいたします。